 Once options have vested, you now have the ability to “exercise” them.
 Exercising your options means you’re going to pay the exercise price in order to own shares of stock in your employer.
 Each option entitles you to one share of stock in your employer, so you will need to pay the exercise price for each option you choose to exercise.

 For example, if you own 1,000 options with an exercise price of $5, it will cost you $5,000 to exercise all 1,000 options.
-If your employer’s stock is publicly traded, you may be able to do a “cashless” exercise where you exercise the options and immediately sell enough shares of stock to pay your exercise cost.
+You may be able to do a “cashless” exercise if your employer’s stock is publicly traded.
+In a cashless exercise you exercise the options and immediately sell enough shares of stock to pay your exercise cost.
 The day you exercise your options becomes the “exercise date” for those options.

 Incentive stock options expire 10 years after they’re granted.
 If you don’t exercise the options before they expire, they’re gone.
 If the options are underwater, meaning the market value per share of the company is less than the exercise price, then letting the options expire could be the best option because you could buy the shares in the open market for less than if you exercised your options.
 However, if there is a positive equity value for your options, you want to watch the expiration date closely to make sure you don’t let the options expire unintentionally.